8 Steps to Becoming a 5 to 9′er

-There are over 5 million people doing it and a book …
+There are over 5 million people doing it and it?s a handy way of working for Mums and women wanting to ease out of employment and into self-employment.

-… (including a profile of Moanaboutmen founders, Sue and Angie) has been written to help many more follow in their footsteps.
-We?re talking about ?Working 5 to 9? which involves holding down a day job and building a business at nights and weekends.
-The book?s author, Emma Jones, offers 8 steps showing how you can do the same.
+We?re talking about ?Working 5 to 9? which involves holding down a day job or being Mum by day and building a business at nights and weekends.
+Emma Jones, founder of Enterprise Nation and business author, offers 8 steps showing how you can do the same.

 Don?t give up the day job (just yet) start by ?Working 5 to 9?